sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

     </figure>
 </figure>

+### Connect the Motors to the ESCs

-8. For each motor, connect its male bullect connectors to the female bullet connectors of the ESC in the motor's corner (e.g. top-left motor connects to top-left ESC).
+For each motor, connect its plug bullet connectors to the socket bullet connectors of the ESC in the motor's corner (e.g. top-left motor connects to top-left ESC).
 Any connection order will suffice for now, as you will be able to change them in a latter phase.

 <figure>
     <figcaption>Connecting Bullet Connectors</figcaption>